how to MS SharePoint

 Suggestions

-• A good place to experiment with View formatting is with the new Card Designer.
+• A good place to experiment with View formatting is with the Card Designer.

 • Consider creating views that are personalized using conditional logic.